dmitrii-artuhov/cub-cpp-ta-assessment/README.md

 ### Notes

 - The implementation works with `-no-rtti` compilation flag (take a look in [CMakeLists.txt](./CMakeLists.txt) file).
-It relies a lot on how the actual `std::any` works.
+It relies mostly on how the actual `std::any` works.
 - Some tests were added, see [src/test.cpp](./src/test.cpp).

 ### Building